-- A device offered by means of information society services as defined in Article 1(2) of Directive 98/34/EC to a natural or legal person established in the Union shall comply with this Regulation. - Without prejudice to national legislation regarding the exercise of the medical profession, a device that is not placed on the market but used in the context of a commercial activity, whether in return for payment or free of charge, for the provision of a diagnostic or therapeutic service offered by means of information society services as defined in Article 1(2) of Directive 98/34/EC or by other means of communication, directly or through intermediaries, to a natural or legal person established in the Union shall comply with this Regulation. - 3.
+- 2. Without prejudice to national legislation regarding the exercise of the medical profession, a device that is not placed on the market but used in the context of a commercial activity, whether in return for payment or free of charge, for the provision of a diagnostic or therapeutic service offered by means of information society services as defined in Article 1(2) of Directive 98/34/EC or by other means of communication, directly or through intermediaries, to a natural or legal person established in the Union shall comply with this Regulation. - 3.
 Upon request by a competent authority, the natural or legal person offering a device in accordance with paragraph 1 or providing a service in accordance with paragraph 2 shall make available a copy of the EU declaration of conformity of the device concerned. - 4.
 A Member State may, on grounds of protection of public health, require a provider of information society services as defined in Article 1(2) of Directive 98/34/EC to cease its activity.

-Claims
+Article 5a Claims